 - Do not fall asleep with baby on your chest.

-- If co-sleeping keeps baby in their safe, separate space on your bed.
+- If co-sleeping keeps baby in their safe and separate space on your bed.

 Carrying on stairs

 Keep in mind accidents happen, and when they do, they cause a lifetime of worry for us as parents and only a few moments of disruption for the baby as long as it’s a minor fall.
 Don’t panic, check baby over, and ALWAYS call the doctor when you feel like you should.
 Parenting is hard, and we won’t always get it right or perfect.
 Staying aware of possible dangers, never being in a rush when holding the baby, and trying our best to keep them as safe as possible will hopefully keep these accidents few and far between.